Theory of Charge Order and Heavy-Electron Formation in the Mixed-Valence Compound KNi$_2$Se$_2$

-The material KNi$_2$Se$_2$ has recently been shown to exhibit several remarkable physical properties \cite{neilson12}, many of which appear to be related to its mixed-valent nature.
+The material KNi$_2$Se$_2$ has recently been shown to exhibit several remarkable physical properties \cite{neilson12}, many of which appear to be related to its mixed-valent nature. (see also Refs.\ \cite{neilson13,lei12} for recent work on related materials.)
 At high temperatures the material has high resistivity; the magnetic susceptibility is constant, indicating Pauli paramagnetic response; and structural analysis reveals that the material has at least three distinct sub-populations of Ni-Ni bond lengths.
 Upon cooling below $T_\mathrm{coh} \approx 20 \mathrm{K}$, the resistivity rapidly decreases, the structural distortions disappear, and the material enters a coherent heavy-fermion state with effective electron mass $m^* \sim 10 m_0$, eventually giving way to superconductivity below $T_c \approx 1 \ \mathrm{K}$.
-This material is also unusual in that an applied magnetic field induces virtually no response in the measured specific heat and magnetoresistivity, indicating that the low-temperature coherent phase does not arise from competition with local magnetic order as in typical heavy-fermion materials.
+This material is also unusual in that an applied magnetic field induces virtually no response in the measured specific heat and resistivity, indicating that the low-temperature coherent phase does not arise from competition with local magnetic order as in typical heavy-fermion materials.
 Rather, it was proposed that the coherent state competes with a {\em charge}-fluctuating state, facilitated by the mixed valency of the Ni ions in KNi$_2$Se$_2$ \cite{neilson12}.
-The proximity of this system to charge (rather than magnetic) order, the disappearance of the CDW as temperature is lowered, and the lack of common signatures of Kondo-like behavior in the magnetic response together distinguish this material from conventional heavy-electron systems, making it a new and fascinating example of the diversity of effects that can be observed in these materials.

 In this study, we present a theory that captures the key ingredients that characterize this system.
 At high temperatures, the quasi-localized electrons in our model form a CDW and pair with one another into singlet dimers, which explains the observed structural distortion and insensitivity to applied magnetic field.
 As temperature is lowered, the CDW dissolves in a first-order transition directly into a spatially uniform, correlated heavy-fermion state, without the intermediate single-ion Kondo regime that is usually observed in heavy-fermion materials.
 The details of this model and the main results of the calculations are presented below.